rathodkanishk/object-oriented-programming-in-java-specialization/Java Programming: Solving Problems With Software/Week 3/Programming Exercise: Parsing Export Data/readMe.md

 # Programming Exercise: Parsing Export Data

-The CSV file **exportdata.csv** has information on the export products of countries; you can download a .zip folder with this and other export data files here.
+The CSV file **exportdata.csv** has information on the export products of countries; you can download a .zip folder with this and other export data files [**here**](https://www.dukelearntoprogram.com//course2/data/exports.zip).
 In particular it has three column headers labeled **Country**, **Exports**, and **Value (dollars)**.
 The Country column represents a country from the world, the Exports column is a list of export items for a country, and the Value (dollars) column is the dollar amount in millions of their exports in the format of a dollar sign, followed by an integer number with a comma separator every three digits from the right.
 An example of such a value might be “$400,000,000”.

 The CSV file **exports_small.csv** is a smaller version of the file above with the same columns that you may find helpful in testing your program.
 We show a picture of it here.